First, scroll down on this page to read about the Ph.D. program.

 - Can I talk to someone about possibilities?

 The student who enrolls in a PhD program at Bar-Ilan is primarily interested in completing an independent and original research project.
 The dissertation (approximately 150-250 pages) is the focus of this project.
 The seminars you take will give you time to identify and explore your own interests and meet English Department faculty members.
 As soon as possible, you will need to choose a dissertation director.
-The graduate coordinators can help you find a director who will then guide you in the preparation of a dissertation proposal.
+The graduate coordinator can help you find a director who will then guide you in the preparation of a dissertation proposal.
 (See below for a description of how one writes a dissertation proposal.)

 Given the state of the academic job market, it is realistic to assume that only a very small percentage of those who complete a PhD in English will go on to become university professors.
 However, graduates of our Department are now teaching at various Israeli colleges.
 Many of them are involved in the higher levels of administration and teacher-training in prestigious high schools and the Ministry of Education.